Peggy I am so glad you liked this devotion. Thank you so much for stopping by. Be and stay blessed!

 Some time ago I was having a really bad day.
-There are moments in your life where you began to mull over certain issues.
+There are moments in your life when you began to mull over certain issues.
 You begin to critique yourself concerning your life’s choices—especially where your children are concerned.
 Wish I could’ve been a better mother and spent more time with my kids when they were small.
-Now they are all grown up living their own lives and I rarely get to see them or my grand kids.
+Now they are all grown up living their own lives and I rarely get to see them or my grandkids.
 Yet time is marching on.
 Needless to say, I’d thrown myself into a circular reasoning war and kept coming out the loser.
 I was feeling, as momma puts it, “Like a lost ball in tall weeds.”
-Whenever I get in one of those modes I find cleaning to be another form of therapy to release those endorphines putting me on the right track, while praying and talking to God.
+Whenever I get in one of those modes I find cleaning to be another form of therapy to release those endorphins putting me on the right track, while praying and talking to God.

-There are times when God will show up inspite of…to let us know or remind us that in our darkest moments there is still a light of love and hope.
+There are times when God will show up in spite of…to let us know or remind us that in our darkest moments there is still a light of love and hope.
 All of my children, at one point or another in my life, have given me wonderful gifts, flowers, cards, or just a phone call.
-As a matter of fact, I still have the things they gave me, that were made in grade school; either on my desk or my bookself.
+As a matter of fact, I still have the things they gave me, that were made in grade school; either on my desk or my bookshelf.
 Those ornaments of love mean more to me than anyone will ever know.

-Isn’t it funny how, at times, we don’t feel like the greatest mothers.
+Isn’t it funny how, at times, we don’t feel like the greatest mothers?
 But are, somehow reminded, that we are blessed to have the greatest kids?

-To my daughters I like to say Happy Mother’s Day, Monique, Joi, Enjoli and Tanisha.
+To my daughters, I like to say Happy Mother’s Day, Monique, Joi, Enjoli, and Tanisha.
 You are the wind beneath my wings that keeps me soaring when I feel like I am going to fall.
 Thank you so very much.
 Love you very much.
 To my daughter-in-law Keisha and especially to all of my readers who are mothers—Happy Mother’s Day!

 I would like to thank all of you for your continued support and readership.
 Until next week…Blessings and Peace.